-Table 2 shows that logit model is not overfitted because AR of logit model on different set are comparable.
-Also AR of logit model and consensus rating are comparable.
-Recall that logit model is directly fitted to the default data, while consensus ranking is constructed from ex ante credit assessments, therefore the consensus rating may be considered as decent alternative to econometric default models from discriminatory power prospective.
+Table 2 shows that the logit model is not overfitted because the AR of the logit model on different sets are comparable.
+The AR of the logit model and the consensus rating are also comparable.
+Recall that the logit model is directly fitted to the default data, while the consensus ranking is constructed from ex ante credit assessments, therefore the consensus rating may be considered a decent alternative to econometric default models from a discriminatory power perspective.

-However τ_x between logit model and consensus rating equals 33%.
-It means that according logit model banks are ordered significantly different in respect with their order in original consensus15.
-The reasons of observed disagreement may lay in both data and methodology.
-First, the consensus rating was constructed from credit ratings assigned by different CRAs.
-Each CRA has its own methodology and each methodology most likely requires its own set of explanatory factors, so more diverse set of financial indicators may be required.
-Second, the non-trivial algorithm for building consensus rating may create interdependences between inputs and result of aggregation that are difficult to detect for logit-model.
-Finally, the low default sample16 (around 2.5% of all observations in Consensus Sample experienced default on one-year horizon) provides more options for shuffling observations without impact on discriminatory power.
+However τ_x between the logit model and the consensus rating is 0.33.
+It means that according to the logit model, banks are ordered significantly differently in respect to the original consensus15.
+The reasons for this disagreement may lie in both the data and the methodology.
+First, the consensus rating was constructed from credit ratings assigned by different CRA.
+Each CRA has its own methodology and each methodology likely requires its own set of explanatory factors, so a more diverse set of financial indicators may be required.
+Second, the non-trivial algorithm for building the consensus rating may create interdependences between inputs and the result of the aggregation, which are difficult to detect for the logit model.
+Finally, the low default sample16